cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `directory_services`

-Cogment endpoint of the directory service (only one directory is accepted at the moment).
+Cogment endpoint of the directory service (only one directory is accepted).
 It must be a [gRPC endpoint](../parameters.md#grpc-scheme).
-The directory service is used to inquire about the location of services before a new trial starts.
+The directory service may be used to inquire about the location of services before a new trial starts, and to register the Orchestrator services.
+If not provided, the endpoints provided to the Orchestrator or in the parameters must not be discovery endpoints (i.e. must not require a directory).

 Can be specified as: